-See Section I on page 194 for more information on additional levels of appeal.E5.
+Refer to Section I on page 229 for more information on additional levels of appeal.

+E5.
 Payment problems

 With One Care, there are rules for getting services and items.
 One of the rules is that the service or item must be covered by our plan.
 Another rule is that you must get the service or item from one of the providers in our network.
-Go to Chapter 3, Section B to read all the rules.
+Refer to Chapter 3, Section B to read all the rules.
 If you follow all the rules, then we will pay for your services and items.

-If you are not sure if we will pay for a service or item you want to get or a provider you want to see, ask your Care Partner before you get the service.
-Your Care Partner will tell you if the plan will pay, or if you need to ask us for a coverage decision.
+If you are not sure if we will pay for a service or item you want to get or a provider you want to use, ask your care partner or Member Services before you get the service.
+Your care partner or Member Services will tell you if the plan will pay, or if you need to ask us for a coverage decision.